Waray language

-Waray (also known as Waray-Waray or Bisaya/Binisaya nga Winaray/Waray, idioma samareño meaning Samar language) is an Austronesian language and the fifth-most-spoken native regional language of the Philippines, native to Eastern Visayas.
+Waray (also known as Waray-Waray or Bisayâ/Binisayâ and Winaray/Waray, idioma samareño meaning Samar language) is an Austronesian language and the fifth-most-spoken native regional language of the Philippines, native to Eastern Visayas.
 It is the native language of the Waray people and second language of the Abaknon people of Capul, Northern Samar, and some Cebuano-speaking peoples of western and southern parts of Leyte island.
 It is the third most spoken language among the Bisayan languages, only behind Cebuano and Hiligaynon.